Skip to main content

 • Maria Foulis

 The Panel meets twice per year to consider applications for support.
+If you’d be interested in joining the Panel please use this form to submit your contact details.

 Minutes of the latest Panel meetings are available on request from the Community Funds Adviser.
 Contact details can be found below.

-More information on the award making process is available here.
+More information on the award making process is available here

 Frequently asked questions